 While aesthetically different, diamond shape logos are easy to create and have proven themselves times and times again.
 This geometric shape conveys stability and flexibility while is also easy to incorporate in letter, abstract or conceptual logo designs.

 Being more of an artistic rather than marketing approach, geometric collages and abstract designs are great statement pieces.
 Those might not work as permanent marketing campaign visuals but can enhance a one-off visual or promotional material.

 Source: Structural Packaging Blog

 Simple geometric designs and patterns can enhance your packaging solutions.
-Cool geometric designs can be an exceptional marketing campaign since so many products come out every day; it’s essential to stand out.
+Designs with cool geometric patterns can be an exceptional marketing campaign since so many products come out every day; it’s essential to stand out.
 Look at what Doisy Dam, a chocolate vendor, did.
-Different kinds of chocolate have distinct pattern designs, which don’t necessarily match in color story or design but still have the same stylistic theme.
+Different kinds of chocolate have unique pattern designs, which don’t necessarily match in color story or design but still have the same stylistic theme.
 And that’s what makes this packaging design so iconic and memorable.

 Mix in Letters and Shapes

 Letters are easy to mold into geometric shape designs, and with some imagination and your brand colors, you can turn a universal alphabet into your brand identity.